tomsoderlund/react-zeroconfig-payments/README.md

 ### StripePaymentForm

+This is the main component.
+It uses `StripeCardForm` and `ContactInfoForm`.

-*Note:* this component uses Stripe server API, it requires backend routes.
+**Note:** this component uses Stripe server API, it requires backend routes.

     <StripePaymentForm
       stripeAppPublicKey={process.env.STRIPE_APP_PUBLIC_KEY}